slaclab/smurf-tpg-ioc-docker/README.md

 The provided script *build_docker.sh* will automatically build the docker image.
 It will tag the resulting image using the same git tag string (as returned by `git describe --tags --always`).

-## Running the container
+## Setup the host

-As any IOC at SLAC, this IOC need to a data directory where it will read and write its configuration setting (like for example autosave, iocAdmin, etc.).
-Inside the container, this IOC data directory is located in
+This IOC uses autosave and iocAdmin which persists its PV values.
+To do this, the host /data directory is mapped to /data inside the container.
+More specifically, the IOC data is located at the following path.

 ```
 /data/epics/ioc/data/sioc-smrf-ts01
 ```

-You should have this directory in your host CPU, and map it to */data/* inside the container.

-You also need to publish the EPIC channel access ports (tcp and udp ports 5064, 5065 by default) to the host if you want external clients to have access to the IOC's PVs. (**Note**: Other containers running in the same host will have access to these ports even if they are not published to the host).

-When the container is started, by default the IOC is started using the **start_ioc.sh** script.
-This script accept the following arguments:
+Open TCP UDP ports 5064 and 5065 on the docker container to access the IOC PVs from outside the host.
+No change is necessary to access the IOC PVs from within the same host, from for example pysmurf on the same host.

+## Run using start_ioc.sh

 ```
 start_ioc.sh [-S|--shelfmanager <shelfmanager_name> -N|--slot <slot_number>]